priyeshraut/Namaste-React/Episod 8/README.md

 - Parent componentDidMount
 */

-// got to raact-life cycle diagram:- https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/
+ //got to raact-life cycle diagram:- https://projects.wojtekmaj.pl/react-lifecycle-methods-diagram/

 // In react when the component is mounted It is mounted in two phases this is why react is fast first phase is render phase and second is commmit phase